gabonator/LA104/readme.md

   - use external logical analyser app (sigrok / pulseview) emulating SUMP protocol (50%, for now just fixed sampling speed, consider attaching to stock logic analyser application)
   - USB CDC - USB to TTL interface (80%, only baudrate is supported, no flow control, no parity check)
   - automated generation of app root & including icons (50%, icons tbd)
+  - universal IR remote control app (80% done, samsung compatible)

 #### In progress
+  - working directory & relative paths
   - solve problem how to pass file as argument to app run through gui shell
+  - usb apps & screenshotter do not work reliably after last changes (partially fixed, needs more testing)

+#### TODO list
   - move attribute section entry directive to library.h
-  - universal IR remote control app (70% done)
-  - usb apps & screenshotter do not work reliably after last changes

-#### TODO list
   - when switching USB profiles, disconnection is required.
 Some sort of software disconnection should be enough
   - swapping UART/PWM/GPIO modes could cause troubles and short circuit by improper configuration of peripherals
   - add screenshots of gui & some video showing how it performs